joonsunn/my-VM-setup/proxmox-experience.md

 ufw allow 48010/udp
 ```

-Alternatively, turn on `UPnP` in Sunshine Settings under `General`.
+Alternatively, turn on `UPnP` in Sunshine Settings under `Network`.

 Downside to `moonlight` is that need to login to server device to start the `sunshine` service, which means no autologin/start on bootup, unless specially set up to do from server side (unlike xRDP where connection can be established without needing to be logged in locally first).
 Reference info (did not execute): <https://forum.level1techs.com/t/how-to-set-up-headless-sunshine-on-ubuntu-server-22-04-with-an-nvidia-gpu/197106>